emmahewson/mp2_travel_quiz/TESTING.md

 On page load Dev Tool's console was logging an error and failing to load the pie chart.

 I found the solution to this [here](https://www.youtube.com/watch?v=ens3HK88h5E).
-It was happenning because the CDN link I was using to the chart.js library was out of date and I needed to update it to a more recent version - as in the code below.
+It was happening because the CDN link I was using to the chart.js library was out of date and I needed to update it to a more recent version - as in the code below.

 ```